thanks4opensource/papoon_usb/README.md

 ... and many, many more.

-Well, there are reasons for why the code was written the way it was, not that those reasons are likely to sway believers in rigorous C++ design philosophies.
+Well, there are reasons for why the code was written the way it was, not that those reasons are likely to sway believers in rigid C++ design philosophies.

 Not "object-oriented", only "object-based?
-Fine.
-This is use of C++ as what some call "a better C".
+Analysis accepted.
+This is purposeful use of C++ as what some call "a better C".

 The init() methods?
 Again intentional.
 MCU pre-`main()` startup code is complex enough without requiring that it call runtime constructors for static objects, thus this code's use of only `constexpr` constructors.
-More important is the fact that much of the object initialization **can't** take place before the MCU itself is configured (clock sources and speeds, peripheral enabling and resetting, etc), and likewise the MCU initialization code, which is very application specific, does not belong in the generic pre-`main()` `init()` (aka `start()`) function.
+More important is the fact that much of the object initialization **can't** take place before the MCU itself is configured (clock sources and speeds, peripheral enabling and resetting, etc), and likewise this application-specific MCU initialization  does not belong in the generic pre-`main()` `init()` (aka `start()`) function.
 Also see [below](#unique_id) for the reason behind the `UsbDev::serial_number_init()` method (this is where the practicalities of the real world diverge from what's taught in CompSci 201).

 Global objects vs the Singleton Pattern?
 The underlying hardware is inherently and unavoidably made up of singletons in the form of hardware subsystems.
 There is no need to dynamically construct singleton pointers, and in fact the entire software architecture contains no dynamic memory allocation at all (unthinkable!!).
 I contend this is a rational design in the face of the limited capabilities (20 KB RAM, 64 to 128 KB non-volatile flash memory, 72 MHz max clock speed) of the STM32F103xx chips.